Social Media and You Module

 What Your Social Media Presence Says About You

 Social Media allows people to react instantly to situations by sharing and posting their thoughts and words with family, friends, and sometimes, unbeknownst to you, anonymous employers and listeners.
-Thanking a company for excellent customer service spreads positivity, but ranting about having to work late twice in one week for your employer does not and clearly could be seen as a negative message.
+Thanking a company for excellent customer service spreads positivity, but ranting about having to work late twice a week for your employer does not and clearly could be seen as a negative message.

 Manage Your Online Presence

-- Double-check your privacy settings to ensure the people who see your posts are the people intended to see your posts
+- Double-check privacy settings to ensure the people who see your posts are the people intended to see your posts

 - Delete offensive wall posts.
 When in doubt, delete it.